Why are Tourmalines often cut as rectangles?

 Colour

-For example, Watermelon Tourmalines are cut in rectangles to showcase its unique colour zoning of pink or red centre surrounded by a green outer layer.
+When it comes to coloured gems, it’s all about that vibrant hue!
+Or in the case of bi- and tri-coloured Tourmalines, HUES!
+Watermelon Tourmalines like the ring above are cut in long rectangles to showcase their unique colour zoning of pink/red to green.
 Aligning the table facet parallel to the crystal’s length, helps capture and display this stunning colour contrast more effectively.

-While rectangle cuts are indeed the most common choice for Tourmalines, here at MADLY, we take pride in offering the widest variety of coloured gems in Singapore, including Tourmalines with a diverse range of cuts.
+Rectangular shapes may be the ‘ideal’ shape but here at MADLY, we take pride in offering the widest variety of coloured gems in Singapore, including Tourmalines in a diverse range of cuts.
+So, whether you’re drawn to rectangles or eager to explore other captivating cuts, MADLY has it all!

 Share